E numbers: which ones can I eat?

 | acidity regulator | E578 | Calcium gluconate | |

-| source of iron | E579 | Iron gluconate | |
+| iron source | E579 | Iron gluconate | |

-| Stabilizer | E585 | Iron lactate |
+| Stabilizer | E585 | Ferrous lactate |

-E600-699: Flavor enhancers
+E600-699: Flavor Enhancers

-| Origin | Goal | E number | Name | Comments |
+| Origin | Purpose | E-number | Name | Notes |

-| Synthetic | Natural amino acid, flavour enhancer | E620 | L-glutamic acid | Some people may be allergic to it (see E621).
-Not suitable for use in baby food (under 3 months). |
+| Synthetic | Natural amino acid, flavor enhancer | E620 | L-glutamic acid | Some people may be hypersensitive to it (see E621).
+Not to be used in baby food (under 3 months). |

-| Synthetic | Natural amino acid, flavour enhancer | E621 | Sodium glutamate | In case of hypersensitivity, it may cause personality changes, rage attacks, schizophrenia, apathy, and behavioral disorders such as hyperactivity.
-Not suitable for use in infant formula (under 3 months). |
+| Synthetic | Natural amino acid, flavor enhancer | E621 | Monosodium glutamate | In hypersensitive individuals, it can cause personality changes, fits of rage, schizophrenia, apathy, and behavioral disorders such as hyperactivity.
+Not to be used in baby food (under 3 months). |

 | Synthetic | Natural amino acid flavor enhancer | E622 | Potassium glutamate | Similar to E621 |